 “We’re going to see a lot of similar messaging this election cycle,” said Erika Franklin Fowler, director of the Wesleyan Media Project in Middleton, Connecticut, which tracks and analyzes broadcast political ads.
 “There’s so much wiggle room for coordination.”

-As a counterpoint to the Bain criticism, the Romney campaign yesterday released a web video about Romney’s private- equity investment in Steel Dynamics (STLD), an Indiana company.
+As a counterpoint to the Bain criticism, the Romney campaign yesterday released a web video about Romney’s private- equity investment in Steel Dynamics (STLD:US), an Indiana company.
 The minute-long web ad doesn’t mention Bain by name.

 Responding yesterday to the Obama ad, Romney spokeswoman Andrea Saul said in an e-mail, “Mitt Romney helped create more jobs in his private-sector experience and more jobs as governor of Massachusetts than President Obama has for the entire nation.”